Personal Status for Non-Muslims in Oman

 • Divorce: Non-Muslims may apply their home country's divorce law through the Omani civil courts, provided it does not conflict with Omani public policy.

-• Custody: Non-Muslim custody disputes are generally handled under the child's best interests standard, with reference to the parents' national law.
+• Custody: Non-Muslim custody disputes are generally handled under the child's best interests standard, with reference to the parents' national law rather than Ibadi rules.

 • Inheritance: Non-Muslim expatriates can apply their home country's inheritance law.
-However, real property in Oman may be subject to Omani law.
+However, real property in Oman (such as ITC properties) may be subject to Omani law.

 When does it apply?